NM-Games/super-splash-bros-2/README.md

 If that does not work, try building the app yourself by running `npm install && npm run build-mac`, assuming that npm is installed.

 ## Known issues
-- There is a chance that the game will not load on startup and show a white screen instead.
+- There might be a chance that the game will not load on startup and show a white screen instead.
 Restarting the game solves that.
 - Trying to access a LAN game by another method than typing in the usual host IP address, such as SSH tunneling, might result in crashing the game.

 ## Controls